SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Change Value
 ~~~~~~~~~~~~

-the change value message contains the name of the module or parameter
+The change value message contains the name of the module or parameter
 and the value to be set.
 The value is JSON formatted.
 As soon as the set-value is read back from the hardware, all clients,
 having activated the parameter/module in question, get an "update" message.